Menkoi/daily-planner/README.md

 3. When a box is red that means that is the current time, if grey then that is an old task

+4. Once you type in a task click the blue icon on the right to save your task

 <img src="https://i.imgur.com/YMaT2ME.png" /></a>